openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines an API that is used to issue verifiable credentials.
 W3C formats [@VC_DATA] as well as other Credential formats, like [@ISO.18013-5], are supported.

 Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect [@OpenID.Core], in that they allow a Credential Issuer to assert End-User claims.
-However, in contrast to the identity assertions, a Verifiable Credential not only contains a set of claims, but is also typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
+However, in contrast to the identity assertions, a Verifiable Credential not only contains a set of claims, but is also typically bound to the End-User to prove the legitimate possession of the Credential (Holder-Binding).
 This binding to the key allows secure direct presentation of the Credential from the End-User to the Verifier, without involvement of the Credential Issuer.
 This specification caters for those differences.

 Access to this API is authorized using OAuth 2.0 [@!RFC6749], i.e. the Wallet uses OAuth to obtain authorization to receive verifiable credentials.
 This way the issuance process can benefit from the proven security, simplicity, and flexibility of OAuth and existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) can be extended to become Credential Issuers.